 The results of a survey of kids in Australia has highlighted how over 60% of the kids agreed they like reading books but only a third of them stuck to the habit.
 It is extremely difficult for children to resist the attraction of screens and turn to books, so how do you help your child read?

-The first steps are the hardest
+The first steps are the hardest:

-Change begins with you
+1. Change begins with you

 If you can’t spend time reading with your child, make it easy for them to access books.
 A child who has never picked up a book before may suddenly begin reading if they find a circus-themed book or a space-themed book.
 This is why it’s great to allow kids to browse.
 If you have a big collection of books, let them spend some quiet time looking for something to read.
 If you don’t have many books at home, take them on library trips regularly and let them pick out something they would like to read.

-Get them to think about books
+2. Get them to think about books

 Children should be encouraged to give reviews of their favourite books and talk to their friends about books they like.
-Ask your child questions about the stories or characters they responded to, so that it fires up their imagination and gets them to ruminate about all that they have read.
+Ask your children questions about the stories or characters they responded to, so that it fires up their imagination and gets them to ruminate about all that they have read.

-Let them choose
+3. Let them choose